smings/last-email-address-validator/README.txt

 the universe.
 Protecting it is a critical task.
 LEAV helps you to effectively protect your lifetime against spammers that use fake or disposable email adresses for the standard WordPress user registration, WordPress's comments, WooCommerce, Contact Form 7, WPForms (lite and pro), Ninja Forms, Formidable Forms, Kali Forms and more plugins to come.

+LEAV works out of the box without a registration or external APIs.
+All the action takes place within your control on your own WordPress instance.

 There are plenty of bad apples out there and we want to protect you against them.
 We built this plugin, because we were frustrated with the lack of true email